Niagara Movement: Background

 By the turn of the 20th century, other activists within the African-American community began demanding a challenge to racist government policies and higher goals for their people than those advocated by Washington.
 They believed that Washington was "accommodationist".
 Opponents included Northerner W. E. B. Du Bois, then a professor at Atlanta University, and William Monroe Trotter, a Boston activist who in 1901 founded the Boston Guardian newspaper as a platform for radical activism.
 In 1902 and 1903 groups of activists sought to gain a larger voice in the debate at the conventions of the National Afro-American Council, but they were marginalized because the conventions were dominated by Washington supporters (also known as Bookerites).
 Trotter in July 1903 orchestrated a confrontation with Washington in Boston, a stronghold of activism, that resulted in a minor melee and the arrest of Trotter and others; the event garnered national headlines.

 In January 1904, Washington, with funding assistance from white philanthropist Andrew Carnegie, organized a meeting in New York to unite African American and civil rights spokesmen.
 Trotter was not invited, but Du Bois and a few other activists were.
 Du Bois was sympathetic to the activist cause and suspicious of Washington's motives; he noted that the number of activists invited was small relative to the number of Bookerites.
 The meeting laid the foundation for a committee to include both Washington and Du Bois, but it quickly fractured.
 Du Bois resigned in July 1905.
 By this time, both Du Bois and Trotter recognized the need for a well-organized anti-Washington activist group.

 Founding

-Along with Du Bois and Trotter, Fredrick McGhee of St. Paul, Minnesota, and Charles Edwin Bentley of Chicago had also recognized the need for a national activist group.
-The foursome organized a conference to be held July 11–13, 1905, in Buffalo, New York.
+Along with Du Bois and Trotter, Fredrick McGhee of St. Paul, Minnesota, and Charles Edwin Bentley of Chicago also recognized the need for a national activist group.
+The foursome organized a conference to be held July 11–13, 1905, in Buffalo, New York with Buffalo resident Mary Burnett Talbert.
 59 carefully selected anti-Bookerites were invited to attend; 29 showed up, including prominent community leaders and a notable number of lawyers.
 At the last minute, to avoid disruption, the meeting was moved to the Erie Beach Hotel in Fort Erie, Ontario, Canada, across the Niagara River from Buffalo.